CICS: Early evolution

-Because of the limited capacity of even large processors of that era every CICS installation was required to assemble the source code for all of the CICS system modules after completing a process similar to system generation (sysgen), called CICSGEN, to establish values for conditional assembly-language statements.
+Because of the limited capacity of even large processors of that era, every CICS installation was required to assemble the source code for all of the CICS system modules after completing a process similar to system generation (sysgen), called CICSGEN, to establish values for conditional assembly-language statements.
 This process allowed each customer to exclude support from CICS itself for any feature they did not intend to use, such as device support for terminal types not in use.

 CICS owes its early popularity to its relatively efficient implementation when hardware was very expensive, its multi-threaded processing architecture, its relative simplicity for developing terminal-based real-time transaction applications, and many open-source customer contributions, including both debugging and feature enhancement.

 Z notation

-Part of CICS was formalized using the Z notation in the 1980s and 1990s in collaboration with the Oxford University Computing Laboratory, under the leadership of Tony Hoare.
-This work won a Queen's Award for Technological Achievement.
+Part of CICS was formalized using the Z notation in the 1980s and 1990s in collaboration with the Oxford University Computing Laboratory, led Tony Hoare.
+Ib Holm Sørensen led the Transaction Processing Project itself at Oxford University, from its inception in 1982 (later renamed the CICS Project), in collaboration with IBM Hursley.
+This work won a Queen's Award for Technological Achievement in 1992.
+As part of the CICS project, Sørensen extended Edsger Dijkstra's Guarded Command Language by allowing the use of Z-schema notation as abstract commands.